 - 1½ cup beef broth

-- Place the meat in the crock pot.
+- Place the meat in a slow cooker.
 Sprinkle the flour, salt, and pepper over top and stir to coat the meat.

 - Add the remaining ingredients and mix well.